 While looking at a person’s face for the first time our mind will decipher a complex amount of information.
 We will wonder if this person is an ally or an enemy; should we trust them?
 How do they make us feel?
 Immediately we begin to interpret their moods and their life experience.
 I believe that we can determine such profound questions as: is this person happy and healthy?
 Is this person confident and successful?

-A well photographed headshot is a show stopper.
+A well-photographed headshot is a show stopper.
 A window to the soul.
-It’s power lies in its ability to allow the viewer to make a deep and profound understanding of the individual in an unconscious and natural way.
+Its power lies in its ability to allow the viewer to make a deep and profound understanding of the individual in an unconscious and natural way.
 Man has always had the ability to see and interpret visual information.
-Text has only been around for a few thousand years.
+The text has only been around for a few thousand years.
 Is it any wonder that a picture is worth a thousand words?

 Cinematic style of headshots are great for some actor’s and creative business people.
 The portrait is captured outside at low depth of field making shadow focus.
 Very popular, lately.

 Studio for obvious and not so obvious reasons is the most popular style of headshots for corporations.
 The company can pick a colour and keep the same colour for all the portraits.
 A studio session doesn’t have to worry about weather or unforeseen disruptions during the session.

 Correctly shot headshots can have their background removed during editing, allowing the design company to add any background it wants.
 We recommend going through this process only if someone at your company knows how to work with photoshop to expertly replace the background – or we can add the new background for you.

 Actor Headshots are usually produced for casting a role as a performer for film or stage acting through a printed headshot sized 8×10.
 Actor’s workbook provides performers an opportunity to showcase talent online.

 Corporation can showcase talent through their corporate headshot of people in the “about” us page.